 - the intent to terrorize another;

 - the intent to cause evacuation of a building or other place; or

 - a reckless disregard of causing terror or evacuation.

 In some instances, the alleged perpetrator is angry at a former spouse over failure to pay child support and threatens violence.
 Other times, a terroristic threat can be the result of a heated political discussion.
 Regardless, anyone who makes a terroristic threat can be charged with a felony.
 Many times, the argument that the threat was made as free speech or as a joke is not an effective defense.

 3 – Cell Phone Destruction

 It is a property crime to intentionally break someone else’s cell phone.
 Nevertheless, this happen frequently.
 During domestic arguments, it is not uncommon for one partner to grab the other’s phone and intentionally smash or break it.
 It is against the law to take someone else’s phone and it is against the law to break someone else’s phone.

 Furthermore, in some cases it can be a crime to destroy information on a phone.
 This is often true when an individual deletes information during a criminal investigation.
 For example, during an interstate drug stop, if a suspect is placed in a police car and then gets out his phone and then starts deleting text messages, he could be charged with tampering and/or destroying evidence.

 Hiring a Criminal Defense Attorney

 Smartphones have made it easier to do a lot of things more quickly.
 This includes committing crimes.
 Unfortunately, one quick impulsive act with a smartphone lasting a matter of seconds could result in lifetime consequences associated with felony criminal charges.
-If you or a loved one has been charged with a crime committed with a cell phone, contact Berry Law Firm’s team of attorneys today.
+If you or a loved one has been charged with a crime committed with a cell phone, contact Berry Law’s team of attorneys today.